 Westpac has a group-wide program to manage its obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).
-Westpac continues to actively engage with the regulator, AUSTRAC, on its activities.
+Westpac engages actively with the regulator, AUSTRAC, on its activities and strives to maintain constructive working relationships at all times.